benckx/dnn-movie-posters/README.md

 ```
 4\.
 Prepare data set with the parameters you want:
 ```
-python3 prepare_dcgan_dataset.py -min_year=1980 -exclude_genres=Animation,Comedy,Family -ratio=60
+python3 prepare_dcgan_dataset.py -min_year=1980 -exclude_genres=Animation,Comedy,Family -ratio=60 -sample_rate=2
 ```
-This will create a folder 'movies_posters' with all the posters.
+This will create a folder 'movies_posters' with all the posters selected from the parameters values.

 5\.
 Copy folder 'dcgan_movies_posters' to /DCGAN-tensorflow/data/